*** Scholarships are available for high achieving UK/EU students joining this degree in 2016 ***

-Modern Languages at Newcastle gives you the unique opportunity to study a striking range of languages, countries and cultures, in flexible combinations to match your interests.
+At Newcastle you can study a striking range of languages, countries and cultures, in flexible combinations to match your interests.

 You'll also spend a year abroad, immersed in the culture and societies of the countries that fascinate you.

 Our Modern Languages degree is the most flexible way of combining your languages.
-You can study one, two or three languages from a choice of:
+Your final degree can be in one, two or three languages from a choice of:

 The degree is designed for students with A level (or equivalent) in one or more of the languages we teach, although you can also choose to study one language at beginners’ level alongside your more advanced study.